 |9 hours or more||$2,400|

-I’ve only been lucky enough to get the chance to volunteer (and get free money) once in my 250+ flights and it was only $500, so a $900 starting point is actually quite generous.
+I’ve only been lucky enough to get the chance to volunteer (and get free money) once in my 300+ flights and it was only $500, so a $900 starting point is actually quite generous (although many have often gotten thousands thanks to market rules, but that will no longer be possible).

 Two other pro tips: